Factor pre-training in Bayesian multivariate logistic models: Details on the Optimization Procedure

 \subsection{Projected Newton-Raphson Ascent}

 Each subproblem of \eqref{eq:optimization_params} and \eqref{eq:optimization_factors} is solved via projected Newton ascent.
 More specifically, for \eqref{eq:optimization_params}, we maximize the log-posterior for $\theta_j = (\beta_j, \lambda_j)$ for $j=1, \dots, p$, given the previous estimate for $M$, $\hat M$.
-This is equivalent to finding maximum a posterior estimate for the regression coefficients of $p$ logistic regressions using the concatenation of $X$ and $\hat M$ and the $Y^{(j)}$'s as the outcome, where $Y^{(j)}$ denotes the $j$th column of $Y$.
-This operation can be parallelized across columns and is solved via projected Newton ascent, that is, given the current value of the parameter $\theta_j^{(t)}$ we update via
+This is equivalent to finding maximum a posterior estimate for the regression coefficients of $p$ logistic regressions using the concatenation of $X$ and $\hat M$ and the $Y^{(j)}$'s as the outcome, where $Y^{(j)}$ denotes the $j$-th column of $Y$.
+This is solved via projected Newton ascent, that is, given the current value of the parameter $\theta_j^{(t)}$ we update via

 and

 where $T_1(x)$ projects $x$ to the constraint set for the $\theta_j$'s defined by the problem.
 We set the step-size to the default value of $\nu=0.3$, which worked well in both simulated and real data examples.